Dallinger/Dallinger/docs/source/dummies_node.rst

 	#: the network the node is in
     network = relationship(Network, backref="all_nodes")

-At first this look like another column, but hang on - if you look in Postico you'll see that there isn't a "network" column in the node table at all, just "network_id", so what is this?
-Note also that this line of code says nothing about a `Column`, instead it's creating a `relationship`.
-As you might have guessed this line is what allows you to do things like `node.network.creation_time`.
-Specifically it sets up the link allowing you to do `node.network` and get a network object in return.
-You might also notice that it works in reverse thanks to the `backref` value.
-So you can do `network.all_nodes` and get a list of all the nodes in a network.
+At first this looks like another column, but hang on - if you look in Postico you'll see that there isn't a "network" column in the Node table at all, just "network_id", so what is this?
+Note also that this line of code says nothing about a ``Column``, instead it's creating a ``relationship``.
+As you might have guessed, this line is what allows you to do things like ``node.network.creation_time``.
+Specifically, it sets up the link allowing you to do ``node.network`` and get a Network object in return.
+You might also notice that it works in reverse thanks to the ``backref`` value.
+So you can do ``network.all_nodes`` and get a list of all the Nodes in a Network.

 Relationships are extremely handy shortcuts to jump between objects of different kinds without having to type out long and boring queries to do with the tables.
 In our model of table/object duality relationships are firmly on the object side of things: once you export the data and are working with spreadsheets they will no longer be available.

 SharedMixin, or where are the rest of my columns?
 -------------------------------------------------

 If you look at the next bit of code in models.py you'll see that it has stopped creating columns and started doing other things.
 But, if you look in Postico you'll see that there are a whole bunch of other columns, so where are these coming from?
-The answer is from a different class called `SharedMixin`.
+The answer is from a different class called ``SharedMixin``.

-`SharedMixin` can be found in models.py too, you can find it by searching for this line:
+``SharedMixin`` can be found in models.py too, you can find it by searching for this line:
 ::

 	class SharedMixin(object):
     """Create shared columns."""

-As the short comment tag suggests, SharedMixin is a class that creates columns that are going to be shared by all the tables, not just the Node table.
-By using SharedMixin we don't have to manually add these columns to every table, we can just write them out once and then add them as a group to each table.
-So how are the columns in SharedMixin added to the node table?
-Well if you go back to the Node class definition you'll see that SharedMixin is listed in the parentheses along with the word Base:
+As the short comment tag suggests, ``SharedMixin`` is a class that creates columns that are going to be shared by all the tables, not just the Node table.
+By using ``SharedMixin``, we don't have to manually add these columns to every table, we can just write them out once and then add them as a group to each table.
+So how are the columns in ``SharedMixin`` added to the node table?
+Well if you go back to the ``Node`` class definition you'll see that ``SharedMixin`` is listed in the parentheses along with the word ``Base``:
 ::

 	class Node(Base, SharedMixin):

-What this means is that Node inherits from both Base and SharedMixin.
-You don't need to worry what Base means for now (it basically just means make a table for this kind of thing), but by placing SharedMixin here it tells Dallinger to add all of the columns defined in the SharedMixin class to the node table.
+What this means is that ``Node`` inherits from both ``Base`` and ``SharedMixin``.
+You don't need to worry what ``Base`` does for now (it basically just means "make a table for this kind of thing"), but placing ``SharedMixin`` here tells Dallinger to add all of the columns defined in the ``SharedMixin`` class to the "node" table.
 So what are these columns?
-Well, by-and-large, they're pretty straight forward.
-Here's the first two:
+Well, by-and-large, they're pretty straightforward.
+Here are the first two:
 ::

     #: a unique number for every entry.
 1, 2, 3 and so on...